 A. The current goal is to offer the vaccine to all personnel.
 So long as vaccination is taking place under a voluntary Emergency Use Authorization (EUA), the Medical Readiness Reporting System will record all military individuals who have been contacted (i.e., vaccinated, exempted or declined vaccination) as having met the vaccination requirement.
 Because of the health benefits conferred by the vaccine, it is natural to want to maximize the number of people vaccinated, but under a voluntary EUA personnel may not be compelled to accept the vaccine and commands cannot impose punitive or administrative measures against individuals who exercise the right to decline the vaccine.

-Commands must avoid any policy, such as imposing different standards or benefits for vaccinated personnel, that could be perceived as unlawfully coercing acceptance of the vaccine.
+Commands must avoid any policy, such as imposing different standards or benefits for vaccinated personnel, which could be perceived as unlawfully coercing acceptance of the vaccine.
+Following collection of evidence from vaccinated populations and as informed by the advice of medical experts, Navy leadership may issue guidance in the future on exempting vaccinated personnel from certain health protective measures.